Adobe Express vs Canva 2026: A Comparison of the Top Design Tools - Which is Right for You?

 Particularly for users wanting to avoid creating a new project to accomplish a simple action, these are delightful.
 I’m not sure why Canva hasn’t created something similar.

-Both Canva and Adobe Express offer thousands of pre-designed templates you can edit and share.
+Both Canva and Adobe Express offer many thousands of pre-designed templates you can edit and share.
 This image is a preview of free templates available in Adobe Express.

 #2: Templates